Heat Shrink Tubing Applications

 M23053 Heat Shrink Tubing

-M23053 heat shrink tubing may be used to increase the overall durability of wires and cables.
+M23053 heat shrink tubing is ideal when you want to increase the overall durability of a bundle of wires or cables.
 It encapsulates and protects electrical wires and cables from damaging external elements such as chemicals, corrosion, water, and surface abrasion.
-M23053 heat shrink tubing is flexible and often offers outstanding heat resistance.
-Allied Wire carries M23053 heat shrink tubing from major manufacturers such as Sumitomo and Alpha Wire, along with cost-effective alternatives.
+M23053 heat shrink tubing is also flexible and offers outstanding heat resistance.
+Allied Wire and Cable carries M23053 heat shrink tubing from major manufacturers such as Sumitomo and Alpha Wire, along with cost-effective alternatives.

 Questions about Heat Shrink?
 Visit our Heat Shrink Tubing FAQ page for answers to some commonly asked questions.